cert-manager/website/content/en/docs/usage/gateway.md

 {{% pageinfo color="info" %}}

-📌  This page focuses on automatically creating Certificate resources by setting annotations on the Gateway resource.
+📌  This page focuses on automatically creating Certificate resources by annotating Gateway resource.
 If you are looking for using an ACME Issuer along with HTTP-01 challenges using the Gateway API, see [ACME HTTP-01](/docs/configuration/acme/http01/).

 {{% /pageinfo %}}